C-D-Lewis/chunky-fargate/README.md

 ## Set up Fargate

-The Docker container can be used to run a render job remotely on AWS Fargate, downloading the world from a specified URL, and uploading the output PNG snapshot to a specified S3 bucket.
+The Docker container can also be used to run a render job remotely on AWS Fargate, a serverless compute platform.

 First, set your own pre-existing S3 bucket name in the `terraform/main.tf` file for your Terraform state files.

-Then, create the basic infrastructure resources required (ECR, ECS, IAM, etc.):
+Then, create the basic infrastructure resources required (ECR, ECS, IAM, etc.) by running Terraform:

 > When you're done with this project, remember to `terraform destroy` to remove
 > all the created infrastructure resources.